redhat-et/llm-agents/rag/README.md

 #### 2. Connecting to Milvus with pymilvus

-#### Example Notebook Code to Delete a Collection
+#### Example Notebook Code to Populate a Collection

 1. Open Jupyter Notebook `vector_db/vector_db_insert.ipynb` and add the Milvus host from step 1.

-2. Run all the notebook cells
+2. Run all the notebook cells including cells that embed the markdown [documents](./docs) and insert vectors into the Milvus collection.

 ## RAG tool: Uvicorn FastAPI Deployment on OpenShift

-This guide provides step-by-step instructions to build a container image for a `uvicorn` FastAPI application, push it to a container registry (Quay.io), and deploy it on OpenShift.
+This guide provides step-by-step instructions to build a container image for a `uvicorn` FastAPI application to expose the RAG service, push it to a container registry (Quay.io) and deploy it on OpenShift.

 ## Prerequisites